Currently, we have sessions in the NE of England & SW Scotland;

 Many women come along feeling anxious, not necessarily about going into the sea (though often about this) so the pre dip session is to help you relax, to bring your body from it’s fight or flight (Sympathetic Nervous System) state to a rest and digest (Parasympathetic Nervous System) state.
 Certain breathing techniques also activate the part of the brain which acts as a natural pain suppressant, meaning we feel the cold less.

-You can also use the breath to warm your body back up, breathing techniques such as Breath of Fire which I demonstrate here
+You can also use the breath to warm your body back up, breathing techniques such as Breath of Fire which I demonstrate (in a fashion) here.

 Avoid taking hot showers or baths after cold exposure, only take a warm bath or shower once the body has naturally warmed itself back up.

-We don’t recommend doing this, the challenge isn’t going in or staying in the cold water, but comes once we get out of the water when the blood vessels open back up, which can cause an after drop – this is when the cold blood from the extremities mixes with the warm blood in the core and can cause involuntary shivering of the body.
-Shivering is the body’s automatic way of warming itself back up.
-The after drop often kicks in several minutes after coming out of the cold water.
+We don’t recommend doing this, the challenge isn’t going in or staying in the cold water, but comes once we get out of the water when the blood vessels open back up, which can cause an after drop.
+This is when the cold blood from the extremities mixes with the warm blood in the core and can cause involuntary shivering of the body (which is the body’s automatic way of warming itself back up ).
 It is important to never over do it and to always warm up properly.

 We advise to NEVER dip or swim alone, always have someone with you or consider asking someone in the group if they’d be up for dipping at a time which suits you.